hhvm/user-documentation/guides/hhvm/00-getting-started/01-getting-started.md

-# Quickstart to HHVM
+# Getting Started with HHVM

-If you are new to HHVM, this quickstart guide should help get you up an running quickly.
-Of course, as this is meant to be a quickstart, not every detail will be provided here.
+If you are new to HHVM, this getting started guide should help get you up an running quickly.
+Of course, as this is meant to be a getting started, not every detail will be provided here.
 The main [HHVM user guide](..) will be your resource for full information.

 ## Overview